qsymmachus/notes/go.md

 	Name string
 }

-// This method means that `Dog` implements `Barker`, but we don't
-// to explicitly indicate this.
+// This method means that `Dog` implements `Barker`, but we don't need to explicitly indicate this.
 It's duck-typed. func (d Dog) Bark() {
 	fmt.Printf("Woof!
 My name is %s.", d.Name)
 }